 Bears do not typically attack people unless they are startled, have cubs present, or are hungry.

-To keep bears and other large mammals away from your tent, it’s essential to store and dispose of your food properly.
+To keep bears and other large mammals away from your tent, storing and disposing of your food properly is essential.

 If you’re camping at a park in bear country, this means using their bear-resistant trash cans to dispose of all food trash and packing all uneaten food up and putting it in your car.